Lyft Competes with Uber for Concierge Healthcare Rides

 Who Did It First?

 Lyft wasn’t going to let Uber just take the spotlight of a plan they say they have had for years.
 The riding platform is partnering with an electronic health records company that will give 2,500 hospitals the ability to request rides.
 Moreover, All Scripts, the company Lyft will be partnering with, will service over 150,000 physicians.
 These physicians will be able to freely use the driving app platform.
-In 2016, the company released a statement announcing their partnership with Med-trans Network.
+In 2016, the company released a statement announcing its partnership with Med-trans Network.
 They would offer rides to non-emergency medical appointments through the app.
 Ultimately, the company hopes to reduce the number of Americans who fail to get to healthcare appointments by half.

 Conquering the concierge rides

 Partnered with companies like Blue Cross Blue Shield, Sutter, and CareLinx, Lyft has been in the concierge health market service for some time now.
-As a result, it could be hard for Uber to catch up.
+As a result, it could be difficult for Uber to catch up.
 Competition aside, Uber and Lyft are going to make a big impact on the health industry.
 Together, they will reduce the amount of missed appointments.
 As of right now, patients miss about 42% of their appointments.
 However, Lyft and Uber, partnering with healthcare systems, can achieve a decrease in that number.
 Users won’t need a smartphone or even a credit card to receive rides.
 A study done in 2016 found that Lyft’s NEMT reduced patient waiting times down to 8.7 minutes – a 30 percent reduction – and cut per-ride costs by 32.4 percent, now only costing $21.32.
 In conclusion, it will be very possible for the company to help reduce missed appointments.
 With Lyft and Uber Health, we will be seeing a decrease in patients missing appointments hopefully by large numbers.

-Since insurance is often times overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions.
-If you have any questions or concerns, comment below and your question may be the topic of our next video!
+Insurance is oftentimes overwhelming, and we want to shed light on the industry by answering your questions.
+Comment below and your question may be the topic of our next post!

 Get affordable health insurance quotes by clicking here.